Configure OAuth Applications for Users in the Back-Office

 Provide the following details on the page that opens:

 - Organization — If you are adding an application within the organization with global access, you can select which other available organization to add the application to.
-This field is displayed to users with access to multiple organizations.
+This field is displayed to users with access to multiple organizations (available for the Enterprise edition only).

 - Application Name — Provide a meaningful name for the application you are adding.

 - Active — Select the Active checkbox to activate the new application.

 - Grants — Select the grant type to apply to the new application.
 Currently, the available grant types are Authorization Code, Client Credentials and Password.
 The Authorization Code type is used by confidential and public clients to exchange an authorization code for an access token, the Client Credentials type is used for machine-to-machine authentication (e.g., in a cron job that performs maintenance tasks over an API) and Password is used by trusted first-party clients to exchange the credentials (username and password) for an access token.

 - Users — The field appears when selecting Client Credentials as a grant type in the previous field.
 Select a customer user who you want to assign the new application to.